 So many pupils today simply do not seem to value language subjects in the same way that they value the core subjects such as Maths or English.
 As one of the biggest obstacles when it comes to teaching languages in UK schools, it is necessary for teachers to overcome this and find new and exciting ways to boost their students’ engagement with languages.
-In this article I will offer some tips on how to drive better engagement when teaching foreign languages, in either primary or secondary schools.
+In this article I will offer some tips on how to drive better engagement when teaching foreign languages to primary or secondary schools, in either your own classroom or your next supply role.

 First of all, I recommend the following preparation for any class you teach: